Solar PV in Ireland FAQ

 As solar PV systems generate electricity only during daylight hours and predominantly around the middle of the day when you may be at work, you need to consider how much of the generated electricity you will use in your home.
 Without any additional systems, a lot of the generated electricity can be fed back to the grid.
 While electric utility providers will pay you a wholesale price for this excess solar electricity you provide them, you will save more by using it to meet your electricity needs rather than selling it to them.

-It takes less than a day to install a domestic solar PV system.
+It usually takes less than a day to install a domestic solar PV system.
 While the final size of the system depends on the household’s electricity demand and the availability of suitable roof space, below is a rough estimation of system size using 410W panels:

 System Size Solar Panel Array